d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 ### An Arduino with SmartThing Shield

-An **Arduino MEGA* was used as the controller and was stacked with the SmartThings ThingShield.  *Note, set the DIP switch to D2/D3 if not already*.
+An **Arduino MEGA 2560* was used as the controller and was stacked with the SmartThings ThingShield.  *Note, set the DIP switch to D2/D3 if not already*.

 <img src="https://cloud.githubusercontent.com/assets/5625006/4689513/665f710a-56be-11e4-9c37-ec0ade60d44b.jpg" width="200px"  />